Love creating stuff on your computer and LOVE baseball? Come hack with us!

 New to hack days?
 Have no fear.
 There’ll be people of all skill levels and skill sets participating.
 See our resources in github wiki, check out our inspiraton blog on tumblr, and follow us on Twitter @BaseballHackDay

 Baseball Hack Day was orginally born out of a Boston area news & geek meetup group Hacks/Hackers and Society of American Baseball Research Boston Chapter after watching terrible collapse of 2011 Red Sox season.
 Our first event was held at The Boston Globe on March 24, 2012 with 35 participants with 9 projects.
 In 2013, thoughtbot hosted a 31-participants, 10-projects fun and inspiring hack day in March.
+In 2014, Baseball Hack day expanded into two cities, Boston and Philadelphia.
+You can see submissions and winners of the past years: 2013 and 2014.

 The event is based on the principal of the Hack Day Manifesto.
 It will always be free to attend, and we won’t make participants sign any type of documents.
 We are run by volunteers, and we’ll never be for-profit.